 Human resource professionals are involved with recruitment, training, career development, compensation and benefits, employee relations, industrial relations, employment law, compliance, disciplinary and grievance issues, redundancies and so on.
 With the arrival of many multinational companies in Ireland over the past 20 years, HR has become a more established function within the organisation – many HR people are now gaining strong experience in employee relations, recruitment and training within busy HR departments.

-As an experienced recruiter within the HR sector I have encountered many candidates over the years who have described the career path in Human Resources (HR) as diverse and challenging.
+As an experienced recruiter within the HR sector, I have encountered many candidates over the years who have described the career path in Human Resources (HR) as diverse and challenging.
 Many found themselves initially in an officer or generalist role covering all aspects of the field or specialising in one of the many different functions.
 Some examples of specialist HR roles include Recruitment & Selection, Training & Development, Employee Relations and Compensation & Benefits.

 Job growth in the sector has certainly grown significantly over the past 5-10 years and we have seen a 15-20% increase year on year in the demand for qualified and experienced HR professionals including HR Generalists, HR Business Partners, HR Manager and Directors due to the demand in ensuring HR activities within the organisation are compliant to employment legislation and a move to aligning the overall HR function to the long term company strategy.
-In the opening months of 2013 we have seen a number of executive level HR Manager and HR Director opportunities become vacant due to strategic promotions within busy multinational environments which is very encouraging for HR personnel currently progressing their career to a senior level.
+In the opening months of 2013, we have seen a number of executive-level HR Manager and HR Director opportunities become vacant due to strategic promotions within busy multinational environments which are very encouraging for HR personnel currently progressing their career to a senior level.

 Salaries certainly have moved in line with the demand of talented people in this sector and Collins McNicholas each year reviews the salary levels across the board when conducting the annual salary survey – salaries in the HR profession at present are falling in the following brackets:

 HR Director level – €80-€110